-In the Lower School, we focus on consolidating spelling, punctuation and grammar, as well as promoting good habits, such as alert and intelligent reading.
-The weekly library lessons are central to reinforcing our pupils’ love of reading through the reading schemes that have been established, over the past few years, in conjunction with library staff.
-The biennial We are Writers publication showcases pupils’ creative writing and encourages them to craft their work carefully.
+In the Lower School (Years 6–8), we focus on consolidating spelling, punctuation and grammar, as well as promoting good habits, such as alert and intelligent reading.
+The weekly library lessons are central to reinforcing our pupils’ love of reading through the reading schemes that have been established in conjunction with library staff.

-In the Third Form, unfettered by public exams, we focus on providing a transition to GCSE by exploring texts and styles of writing and enhancing pupils’ skills through a series of projects and competitions.
-A highlight is the Shakespeare Project, where students get the chance to visit the Globe theatre in London and watch one of its exciting summer productions.
+In Form 3 (Year 9), unfettered by public exams, we focus on providing a transition to GCSE by exploring texts and styles of writing and enhancing pupils’ skills.

-We ensure that students seeking to pursue English beyond School are very well prepared for making their university applications, through Oxbridge classes, extension sessions, a regular programme of Literary Society (LitSoc) talks and, where possible, theatre trips.
+Post 16 students can study English Literature at A-level or in the IB Diploma and ensure those seeking to pursue English beyond School are very well prepared for making their university applications, through Oxbridge classes, extension sessions, and, where possible, theatre trips.